-I love booking.com but sometimes the hotel room I have reserved through them is not quite like the ones in the pictures.
+I love booking.com but sometimes the hotel room I have reserved for them is not quite like the ones in the pictures.
 Even though there are many reviews, the pictures are not always made by the users, and the hotel will show you its nicest places like the dining room area or the hall, and some nice rooms, but not exactly the ones they are offering at a cheaper rate.

 For that I found Oyster, it is a really helpful website where users like you and me post their review and their very own pictures of the rooms they had reserved.
 Their slogan is “You can´t return a bad vacation” and they are totally right!
 The website even has an option for photo fakeouts, check it out and you will totally agree with me that this is a must tool when looking for a hotel.

 5. Book with anticipation and be as flexible as possible.